 Arguably the greatest headline material (see headline) from New Brunswick’s recent election is that there is a new party on the right which won 3 seats.
 Unsurprisingly, the People’s Alliance came out most strongly against bilingualism.
 Leader Kris Austin has said he wants to end the role of the Official Languages Commissioner, largely because he believes bilingualism has actually torn the province apart.
 Austin is also famous for putting forward common sense arguments for visible change: he wants the government to scrap the requirement to register your vehicle once a year and he wants vehicles to have only one license plate, not two, to cut costs.

 Austin’s politics are reminiscent of a Trump-style politics, but they’re not the same.
-Austin started the People’s Alliance in 2010 and was just 24 seats short of winning a seat in the 2014 election — all before Trump’s rise.
+Austin started the People’s Alliance in 2010 and was just 24 votes short of winning a seat in the 2014 election — all before Trump’s rise.
 In a debate during the campaign, Austin did have a tendency to interrupt with pleas for common sense and an end to the “politically correct, sanitized approach,” and his own political views are admittedly difficult to categorize, much like the way Trump’s comments can seem incoherent.
 Yet it’s difficult to paint Austin as a malicious figure driven by power or financial gain.
 He seems to be a frustrated citizen with a willingness to get engaged in politics.
 It’s a shame that he focuses so much on bilingualism, because there are so many other worthwhile things to be frustrated about.

 New Brunswick is in a tragic economic position.
 While it may have nothing to do with language rights, the concern that many have for the economy is defensible.
 The province has been compared to Greece and Italy.
 Here’s a list: it’s running its 11th straight deficit; the debt is already projected to hit 14.5 billion dollars this spring; the province has the lowest median income across the country; one of the oldest populations in the country; one of the highest tax rates; and Saint John is the city in Canada with the highest child poverty rate.
 There is a saccharine memory of a once prosperous and booming lumber and shipbuilding industry, but that industry is no longer booming and young people tend to leave.